 As a result of drug abuse, cognitive impairments may surface, with noticeable lapses in memory and concentration.
 Unexplained decision-making changes, such as impulsivity or a newfound recklessness, can manifest.
 A distorted sense of time marked by an altered perception of past events might surface.
 Individuals may exhibit heightened suggestibility or susceptibility to manipulation, influencing their thought patterns.
 A shift in personal values and moral compass could be observed as substance abuse subtly reshapes belief systems.

 Drug abuse treatment and rehabilitation come in varied formats to suit diverse needs.
+Drug abuse treatment and rehabilitation come in varied formats, from long-term residential programs to outpatient settings, addressing unique needs for drug abuse management.
 Long-term residential programs offer immersive care and therapy, providing a supportive environment.
 Short-term programs offer intensive but brief interventions.
 Outpatient programs allow flexibility, with individuals attending therapy sessions while maintaining daily routines fostering gradual recovery within familiar surroundings.

 Long Term Programs

 A long-term drug treatment program typically spans several months to a year or more, offering an immersive therapeutic environment.
-Multi-disciplinary professionals, including psychologists and addiction counselors, collaborate to provide comprehensive care.
-Individualized treatment plans address co-occurring disorders and incorporate evidence-based therapies like cognitive behavioral therapy.
+Multi-disciplinary professionals, including psychologists and addiction counsellors, collaborate to provide comprehensive care.
+Individualised treatment plans address co-occurring disorders and incorporate evidence-based therapies like cognitive behavioural therapy.

 Short Term Programs

 A short-term drug treatment program, typically lasting a few weeks, focuses on rapid intervention.
-Professionals such as de-addiction counselors, therapists, and medical staff collaborate to deliver intensive therapy.
-Detoxification may be a primary component, followed by cognitive-behavioral therapy and counseling sessions.
+Professionals such as de-addiction counsellors, therapists, and medical staff collaborate to deliver intensive therapy.
+Detoxification may be a primary component, followed by cognitive-behavioural therapy and counselling sessions.

 Out-Patient Programs

-Drug abuse treatment encompasses the initial phase to eliminate substances from the body safely.
-Withdrawal management follows, addressing symptoms.
-Medication-assisted Treatment (MAT) combines medications with counseling and therapies for comprehensive care mitigating cravings and promoting recovery in a holistic manner.
+Substance Abuse treatment encompasses the initial phase to eliminate substances from the body safely.
+Withdrawal management for substance abuse treatment follows, addressing symptoms.
+Medication-assisted Treatment (MAT) combines medications with counselling and therapies for comprehensive care, mitigating cravings and promoting recovery in a holistic manner.

 Detoxification and Withdrawal Management